AnthonyL22/starter-project/README.md

 2. In a browser, open your AUT login or entry page.
 Note a common element on this entry page.
 3. Open Constants.java; Create an interface entry such as *String LOGIN_BUTTON = "Login";*
 4. Open the MyApplicationTestCase.java class; Replace line 26 with your addition from previous Step
-5. In IntelliJ, verify you have a default TestNG VM option of *-Dtest.env=test*
+5. In IntelliJ, verify you have a default TestNG VM option of *-Dtest.env=prod*
 6. Run test in Debug mode.

 # Encrypting Username(s) and Password(s)